charliepark/classy-css/README.md

 ### Give Your CSS Classes Descriptive Names

 Instead of trying to decipher cryptic names when you're reading your code in a year or two, it's better to give your CSS classes descriptive names.
 So instead of `.postDate`, call it `.post-metadata-`

+### How to Name Your Clases ###

+I've started using dashes in my CSS to separate words, mainly so I can know — at a glance — whether I'm dealing with Ruby (words_joined_by_underscores), JavaScript (whateverThisOneIsCalled), or CSS (words-separated-by-dashes).
+That's up to you, though.

+Anyway, I recommend using a description of the type of element as the first word in the title.
+So, some examples:

+    .button{}
+    .button-cancel{}
+    .button-submit{}
+    .link{}
+    .link-nav-main{}
+    .link-nav-sub{}
+    .td-amount{}
+    .td-date{}
+    .title{}
+    .title-of-page{}
+    .title-of-section{}

+You'll notice that for the links and the titles, I've avoided using elements that have explicit HTML elements (like .h1 through .h6).
+The reason I've used "title" for those is that I don't want to be constrained by the name of the class, to get confused about where I can use them in my app.

+For the .button and .td example, I *have* used HTML elements, as a table cell isn't really transferrable (so it'll always apply to a `<td>`), and even if an `<a>` is the element that gets the .button{} class, I'll still want it to look and feel like a button.

 ### Use A Single File for Your CSS